Appendix A) Chronology and Continuity

 royal family fled in the face of threats by Singra, the second Wicked Witch of

-sister Angra years earlier in 1802.
-So popular had this made Glinda that she
+sister (whom the Royal Timeline of Oz has named Angra) years earlier in 1802.
+So popular did this make Glinda that she

-was then asked to become ruler of the Quadlings, a position that was ratified by the king's son
+was made ruler of the Quadlings, a position that was ratified by the king's son

 the Great Book of Records in 1892, the same year the Wizard moved into the newly